dghosef/dghosef.github.io/index.md

 variables, memory reads, and memory writes with which users can write drivers.
 In addition, users also provide a specification that the compiler checks the driver against.
-In the specification, the user can provide rules for things like the order in which registers have to be written and how to ensure that addresses can be properly written which are checked statically.
+In the specification, the user can provide rules for things like the order in which registers have to be written, and the compiler verifies that the driver follows those rules statically.
 ### [Berryboy](berryboy.jpg)

 Gameboy emulator for a baremetal Raspberry Pi environment that I